 Designing Restrooms Around Covid

-The virus has mostly spread through airborne aerosols (a suspension of liquid droplets in air) and contact with surfaces that contain the virus.
-There are five fundamental strategies to help reduce transmission: (1) reducing the touching of objects in the restrooms, (2) maximizing opportunities for hand washing and sterilization, (3) increasing air removal from interior spaces, (4) increasing interior sunlight exposure and (5) enhancing the separation of users.
+The virus has mostly spread through airborne aerosols (a suspension of liquid droplets in the air) and contact with surfaces that contain the virus.
+There are five fundamental strategies to help reduce transmission: (1) reducing the touching of objects in the restrooms, (2) maximizing opportunities for handwashing and sterilization, (3) increasing air removal from interior spaces, (4) increasing interior sunlight exposure and (5) enhancing the separation of users.

 Generalities aside, what are some actionable, specific things you can do to make your restroom safer?
 We’ve come up with a list of suggestions.